akeneo/pim-api-docs/content/rest-api/resources.md

 ![Reference entity attributes](/img/screenshots/v3.0/reference_entity_attribute.png)

-The JSON format for the reference entity attribute can differ according to its type.
+The JSON format for a reference entity attribute can differ according to its type.
 Below are some examples for each attribute type.

 Format for the `text` attribute type
 ```json